PULSED-POWER MAGNETISED PLASMA EXPERIMENTS

 HIGH-POWER LASER EXPERIMENTS

-I have performed experiments at the PALS laser in Czech Republic, the Orion laser in the UK and the SG-II laser in China.
+I performed experiments at the OMEGA laser at the U. of Rochester, the PALS laser in Czech Republic, the Orion laser in the UK and the SG-II laser in China.
 These facilities typically focus a laser energy of 100-1000 J in about 1 ns on a spot size of a few 100's microns.
 These intensities of ~10^14 W/cm2 rapidly heat a thin solid layer attached to a gas-cell, which pushes the gas at a velocity of ~100 km/s leading to the formation of a radiative shock.

 Chantal Stehlé, LERMA, Observatoire de Paris, High-power laser experiments for the study of radiative shocks in astrophysics., 2010